polo2ro/imapbox/README.md

 remote_folder   | (optional) IMAP folder name (multiple folder name is not supported for the moment).
 Default value is `INBOX`.
 You can use `__ALL__` to fetch all folders. port            | (optional) Default value is `993`. ssl            | (optional) Default value is `False`.
-Set to `True` to enable SSL
+Set to `True` to enable SSL dsn             | (optinoal) Use a specific DSN to set account paramaters.
+All other parameters in the account section will overwrite these.
+This can be used with the shell argument `-n <dsn>`.

 ## Metadata file